teusH/MySense/PyCom/README.LoPy.md

 You need to set up an account and password with The Things Network: https://thethingsnetwork.org/

-Via the `console` add an application with a name: https://console.thethingsnetwork.org/applications/add If done so click on the added application name and register a device:
+Via the `console` add an application with a name: https://console.thethingsnetwork.org/applications/add If done so, click on the added application name and register a device:
 ://console.thethingsnetwork.org/applications/NAME_APPLICATION/devices/register
-Write down the following information to be entered in the LoRaConfig.py:
+Write down the following information to be entered in the Config.py:
 ```python
 dev_eui = "XXXXXXXXXXXXXXXX"
 app_eui = "YYYYYYYYYYYYYYYY"